Shopify/vscode-ruby-lsp/README.md

 Install `debug` gem.
 Verify by running `bundle exec rdbg -v`

-Make sure you're running your application with rdbg, e.g. `bundle exec rdbg -O -n -c -- bin/rails server -p 3000`
+Run your application with the debugger attached, so that the extension can connect to it.

-You should be able to use vscode debugger attach configuration to connect to your running app
+`bundle exec rdbg -O -n -c -- bin/rails server -p 3000`

-For better integrated rails tests support also install `ruby-lsp-rails` gem
+For better integrated rails tests support also install `ruby-lsp-rails` gem.

 #### VS Code configurations